developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/output/keystroke/index.md

 **Barcodes and tokens -** DataWedge sends the barcode string appended by the tokenized data.
 If no separator character is selected (see Step 2), DataWedge sends two instances of the same data.

 **&#50;.
 Tap "Token separator" to select a separator character** to insert between Tokens, if desired.
-If Barcode and token mode is selected, this character is also inserted between the two.
+If "Barcode and tokens" mode is selected, the selected character also is inserted between the two.
 <img style="height:350px" src="../separator.png"/>
 _This setting is not available if "Send tokens" is disabled_.
 <br>